fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 What soft skills are required for the changing role of finance ?
 Broadly speaking, it's around communication and agility, and I'll leave this up to you to think about.

-Two stereotypes to describe the changing role :
+Two questioning stereotypes to debate about this changing role :
 - From number cruncher to story teller ?
-- From stability to change ? (devops wall of confusion)
+- From stability to agility ?

 ----